EugeneLoy/play2-openshift-quickstart/README.md

 Running on OpenShift
 --------------------

-Create a new Play Framework 2 application
+Create a new Play Framework 2 application:

     activator new play2demo
     cd play2demo